click on photo to go back ...

 Mr. Lane was busily employed from the 1930s to the ’90s, playing hotel clerks, cashiers, reporters, lawyers, judges, tax collectors, mean-spirited businessmen, the powerful as well as the nondescript.
 Sometimes he was little more than a face in the crowd, with only a line or two of dialogue, which made it easy for him to trot from one movie set to another and rack up two or three film credits in a single day.

-His first credited role, as Charles Levinson, was as a Conn in My Woman (1933), his 17th movie.
+His first credited role, as Charles Levinson, was as a Conn in My Woman (

 Some directors sought him out.
-He appeared in no fewer than nine films directed by Frank Capra, including Mr. Smith Goes to Washington (1939) (See pictures below left).
-It was Mr. Capra who cast him as the income tax collector in You Can’t Take It With You (1938), which Mr. Lane said was his favorite role.
+He appeared in no fewer than nine films directed by Frank Capra, including Mr. Smith Goes to Washington (Columbia, Oct 17.
+1939) (below left).
+It was Mr. Capra who cast him as the income tax collector in You Can’t Take It With You (Columbia, Sep 1.
+1938), which Mr. Lane said was his favorite role.
 One of Lane's most cherished possessions was a letter from the fabled director declaring, "I am sure that everyone has someone that he can lean on and use as a crutch whenever stories and scenes threaten to fall apart.
 Well, Charlie, you've been my No. 1 crutch."

 Lane as the judge in "The Bride Walks Out" (1936).Lane appeared in no fewer than nine films directed by Frank Capra, including "Mr. Smith Goes to Washington" (1939).

-Above left: Lane as the judge in The Bride Walks Out (1936).
+Above left: Lane as the judge in The Bride Walks Out (RKO Radio Pictures, July 10.
+1936).

-Above right: Lane appeared in no fewer than nine films directed by Frank Capra, including Mr. Smith Goes to Washington (1939).
+Above right: Lane appeared in no fewer than nine films directed by Frank Capra, including Mr. Smith Goes to Washington (Columbia, Oct 17.
+1939).

 Lane was a strong horseman and regretted that in all the pictures he appeared in, he never got to ride a horse.
 He claimed that he had, in fact, trained some of the western actors in horseback riding.
 His bony physique, craggy face and the authoritarian or supercilious way he would peer through his spectacles at his fellow actors eventually led to his being typecast and locked into playing a succession of lawyers, judges, assorted lawmen and other abrasive roles.
 It was, he said in an interview, “stupid and unfair” to be called upon to play the same kinds of roles over and over again.
 “It didn’t give me a chance,” he said.
 "But", he added, “it made the casting easier for the studio.